 Day 20: Departure from Kathmandu.

-Lobuche peak climbing itinerary can vary depending on weather conditions, the trekker’s pace, and the trekking agency’s plan.
+Everest base camp trek with Lobuche peak climbing 18 days may itinerary can vary depending on weather conditions, the trekker’s pace, and the trekking agency’s plan.
 It is also highly recommended to build additional acclimatization and rest days to cope with the high altitude.

 On arrival, you will land at Kathmandu airport, where our friendly team will greet you and take you to your hotel.
 Depending on what time you arrive, you are free to take a rest, or if you are itching to start exploring, you can spend the rest of the day soaking up the atmosphere of the Capital.
 You will then have dinner and an overnight stay in a highly recommended hotel in the city center.